go2scope/MM-storage-api/README.md

 ![alt text](./mm-python-app-2024-02-15-1225.png)

 ## MMCore API
-Proposed additions to the MMCore API to accomodate the new "Storage" device.
+We propose to extend the MMCore API to accomodate the new "Storage" device.
 To improve readability, all code is pseudo C++ (without unnecessary type decorations).
 Errors are handled through exceptions (not shown).

 There are three important points about this API:
 - allows the acquisition engine or controlling script to be *outside* of MMCore.